 We covered the basics of CI/CD in this article, and while this is a great starting point, CI/CD means a lot of different things to different people.
 While not everything in this article may apply to your application or organization, it should give you a good starting place to develop your own pipeline to help ensure code quality and reduce delivery times.

-If you’re looking for ways to integrate DevOps into your organization though, give Caylent a try here.
+If you’re looking for ways to integrate DevOps into your organization though, give Caylent a try here today.

 Writer: Bryan Absher